 The deadline for applications is 30 November 2016.

 AssessmentIn the first two years, you will be required to attend a module study day each 16 weeks and to sit an exam after 32 weeks.
 These events will be held either at UEA or other publicised venues; details will follow shortly.

 Fees and Funding

-The fee for the full course for the academic year 2017/18 will be:
+Fees for the full course running from Jan 2018 will be:

 Part-time students can pay per module studied.
 However, module fees may be subject to an annual increase.